 Test strips are fine for small plastic and kiddie pools.
 Add just enough bleach to increase the chlorine level to 2 - 3 ppm.
 This will effectively kill most organic matter in the pool.
 Please remember this is not a 23,000 gallon pool so we're only talking about 8 oz. of 8.5% bleach per 250 gallons.

-Nobody wants to see anything floating in the pool, even little specks or who knows what.
+Nobody wants to see anything floating in the pool, even little specks or who knows what else, right?
 If you child is not potty trained, make sure to use swim diapers.
 Kids should also use the bathroom before entering the pool.
-Most need just a very small dose of chemicals to ensure their safety so be sure to take the proper measurements and add all chemicals accordingly.
+Most small pools need just a very small dose of chemicals to ensure their safety so be sure to take the proper measurements and add all chemicals accordingly.

 It’s all for fun.